shababcardinity/fjundzer/README.md

 • Ensured security with our enhanced protection measures.
 • Simple and transparent pricing model.
 Pay only per transaction and get all the features for free.
 ### Keywords
-payment gateway, credit card payment, online payment, credit card processing, online payment gateway.
+payment gateway, credit card payment, online payment, credit card processing, online payment gateway, cardinity for X.

  [▲ back to top](#Cardinity-Payment-Gateway-for-X)
 <!--